andrew/ultimate-awesome/README.md

 - [awesome-machine-learning-resources](https://github.com/ZhiningLiu1998/awesome-machine-learning-resources) - 😎 A curated list of awesome lists across all machine learning topics. | 机器学习/深度学习/人工智能一切主题 (学习范式/任务/应用/模型/道德/交叉学科/数据集/框架/教程) 的资源列表汇总。.
 - [awesome-bbht](https://github.com/0xapt/awesome-bbht) - A bash script that will automatically install a list of bug hunting tools that I find interesting for recon, exploitation, etc. (minus burp) For Ubuntu/Debain.
 - [Awesome-state-space-models](https://github.com/radarFudan/Awesome-state-space-models) - Collection of papers on state-space models.
-- [awesome-llm-and-aigc](https://github.com/coderonion/awesome-llm-and-aigc) - 🚀🚀🚀A collection of some awesome public projects about Large Language Model, Vision Foundation Model and AI Generated Content.
+- [awesome-llm-and-aigc](https://github.com/coderonion/awesome-llm-and-aigc) - 🚀🚀🚀A collection of some wesome public projects about Large Language Model(LLM), Visual Language Model(VLM), AI Generated Content(AIGC), the related Datasets and Applications.
 - [awesome-scrapy](https://github.com/AccordBox/awesome-scrapy) - A curated list of awesome packages, articles, and other cool resources from the Scrapy community.
+- [awesome-physics](https://github.com/wbierbower/awesome-physics) - 🌌 A collaborative list of awesome software for exploring Physics concepts.
 - [awesome-pydantic](https://github.com/kludex/awesome-pydantic) - A curated list of awesome things related to Pydantic! 🌪️.
 - [AiTreasureBox](https://github.com/superiorlu/AiTreasureBox) - 🤖 Collect practical AI repos, tools, websites, papers and tutorials on AI. 实用的AI百宝箱 💎 .
-- [awesome-physics](https://github.com/wbierbower/awesome-physics) - 🌌 A collaborative list of awesome software for exploring Physics concepts.
 - [awesome-gpt-security](https://github.com/cckuailong/awesome-gpt-security) - A curated list of awesome security tools, experimental case or other interesting things with LLM or GPT.
 - [awesome-time-series](https://github.com/lmmentel/awesome-time-series) - Resources for working with time series and sequence data.
 - [awesome-frappe](https://github.com/gavindsouza/awesome-frappe) - A curated list of awesome things related to the Frappe Framework.